 There are also 2 cool pools to chill out in between hot dips, these are nice when its a hot summer afternoon.
 Hopping back and forth between the cool and hot pools is supposed to be excellent for your blood circulation.

-Hell Valley – further along the river and the closest you can get to the ‘source’ of the hot spring water, it’s a geothermal pool of steaming sulphur water.
+Further along the river and the closest you can get to the ‘source’ of the hot spring water, it’s a geothermal pool of steaming sulfur water.
 This is hot spring water you DON’T want to be soaking in as it’s steaming HOT; you’d probably cook alive if you fell in!
 Oddly, in my head I kept calling this place Hell’s Kitchen.
 Or Devil’s Valley.

 Rui Sui Yong Quan